k8gb-io/k8gb/docs/dynamic_geotags.md

 **Dynamic GeoTags** allow k8gb to discover external GeoTags directly from DNS (from NS records on the parent zone), without the need to keep all values manually in sync.

-If the `extGslbClustersGeoTags` value is empty, k8gb will attempt to extract external GeoTags dynamically at runtime **when the Infoblox provider is enabled**.
+If the `extGslbClustersGeoTags` value is empty, k8gb extracts external GeoTags at runtime when Infoblox is enabled, or when ExternalDNS NS-merge is enabled (`k8gb.extDNSNsMerge`).

 - This reduces manual configuration and operational overhead.
 - You can add or remove clusters without having to update and restart all existing k8gb instances.